top of page

 Deadlines and Delivery:

-The deadline for applications to 'Connected Communities' fund is 1pm on Saturday 5 October 2024.
-Decisions will be announced on Saturday 12 October 2024.
+The deadline for applications to 'Connected Communities' fund is 1pm on Saturday 20th September 2025.

-You must deliver your events to the public either indoors or outdoors, in the Thamesmead area or for the benefit of Thamesmead residents.
-Project delivery must take place between 30th October 2024 and 30th March 2025.
-All the monitoring and evaluation forms for your project must be completed before April 21st 2025.
+You must deliver your events to the public either indoors or outdoors, in the Thamesmead area for the benefit of Thamesmead residents.
+Project delivery must take place between 6th October 2025 and 30th April 2026.
+All the monitoring and evaluation forms for your project must be completed before May 21st 2026.

-If you require a community space to deliver your project, we would like to encourage you to consider The Nest and Moorings Social Club.
+If you require a community space to deliver your project, we would like to encourage you to consider The Nest Thamesmead and The Moorings Social Club.

 • The Nest is located near Southmere Lake, 3 Cygnet Square, London, SE2 9FA.

-• Moorings Social Club is located at Arnott Close, Thamesmead SE28 8BG.
+• The Moorings Social Club is located at Arnott Close, Thamesmead SE28 8BG.

 For more information about these spaces please contact ThamesmeadCommunityTeam@peabody.org.uk